cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 #### `properties`

 The properties to be associated with the service.
 In the form of "name=value,name=value" where the value is optional.
+The names and values of properties are restricted to a limited character set (see [endpoint query](../../parameters.md#discovery-query)).

 Also see [special properties](../../parameters.md#discover-host) used by Cogment.